 FIDELITY BOND CLAIMS

 Having developed a particular expertise in helping homeowners associations investigate and prosecute fidelity bond claims, Mr. Ware has successfully recovered embezzled association funds.
 Among other successes, he helped a group of homeowner association investigate and recoup approximately $1.5 million arising from a property manager’s misappropriation of association funds.
-Mr. Ware was a featured speaker on this subject at the 2013 and 2016 Condominium Association Institute’s Annual National Conference, and the 2015 CAI Legal Forum California Communities.
+Mr. Ware was a featured speaker on this subject at the 2020 Community Associate Institute’s Law Seminar, 2013 and 2016 CAI’s Annual National Conference, and the 2015 CAI Legal Forum California Communities.

 HOMEOWNERS ASSOCIATION GENERAL COUNSEL